retroactiongames/metalmercs-wiki/docs/factions/orion-corporate.md

 Many historians believe the Restoration could not have succeeded as rapidly without Orion support.

+## Government

+The Orion Corporate is governed through a hybrid system that combines local autonomy with centralized coordination.
+Unlike most Great Houses, which concentrate authority within a ruling dynasty or military hierarchy, the Corporate traces its origins to an alliance of independent worlds that voluntarily united for mutual survival during the dark age.

+This legacy remains visible in its modern government.
+Each major member world maintains representation within the Corporate Council, a legislative body responsible for setting policy, coordinating large-scale initiatives, and resolving disputes between member systems.
+The council functions similarly to a parliamentary assembly, with representatives balancing local interests against the broader needs of the Corporate as a whole.

+As the Corporate expanded and governing a growing interstellar civilization became increasingly complex, a centralized executive office emerged to coordinate policy and provide long-term strategic leadership.
+This office eventually became associated with House Noddack, whose members have guided the Corporate for generations.
+While the Prodirector possesses significant authority, the position functions more as a chief executive and coordinator than as an absolute ruler.

+The result is one of the most decentralized governments among the Great Houses.
+Individual worlds retain substantial authority over local administration, economic policy, infrastructure, and internal affairs.
+Supporters argue that this system encourages innovation, flexibility, and local accountability.
+Critics contend that it can slow decision-making and make the Corporate less responsive during major crises.

+To Corporate citizens, however, this balance between local autonomy and centralized coordination reflects one of the state's founding principles: that cooperation produces stronger outcomes than domination.

 ## House Noddack

 The Orion Corporate is ruled by House Noddack, a family whose influence spans science, governance, military planning, and industrial administration.
 Unlike many noble houses of the Core, House Noddack derives its prestige less from military conquest or ancient bloodlines and more from generations of scientific achievement and public service.